-A pharmaceutical suspension is a liquid dosage form that contains finely divided insoluble materials which are distributed evenly within the suspending medium offering a degree of solubility.
-This dosage form is normally used when it is needed to provide a liquid dosage form for a poorly soluble drug.
-Additionally, it is ideal for drugs that become unstable in an aqueous medium over time.
-There are a number of ways that a suspension can be administered such as, orally, injection, and even application to the skin.
+A suspension is a liquid dosage form that contains finely divided insoluble materials which are distributed evenly within the suspending medium offering a degree of solubility.
+This dosage form is normally used when it is needed to provide a liquid dosage form for a poorly soluble chemical.
+Additionally, it is ideal for chemicals that become unstable in an aqueous medium over time.
+There are a number of ways that a suspension can be administered such as orally, injection, and even application to the skin.

 In this guide, we will go over how to make a suspension.

 How to make a suspension

 - • Rubber spatula